sebgoa/cloudstack-books/en/book.markdown

 > **Note**
 >
-> In PRODUCT 4.0.\* releases, the list of api calls available will be
+> In CloudStack 4.0.\* releases, the list of api calls available will be
-> pre-cached, while starting with PRODUCT 4.1 releases and above an API
+> pre-cached, while starting with CloudStack 4.1 releases and above an API
 > discovery service is enabled.
 CloudMonkey will discover automatically
 > the api calls available on the management server.
 The sync command in
 > CloudMonkey pulls a list of apis which are accessible to your user